Iconica-Development/training_flutter_architecture_expert/_slides/4_storage_communication_single_source_of_truth.md

 Use the secureStorage package for storing important data, like access tokens.

 Never add API keys into your flutter app if you do not want others to use them.
-Prefer to create a proxy backend in which you verify your users and so you can keep track of the usage of API keys.
+Prefer to create a intimidiary backend in which you verify your users and so you can keep track of the usage of API keys.

 ---
 ### Security: Communicating with backends